yuyao-wang/MethaneFuse/README.md

 ## Evaluation
 This section only refers to the evaluation of Panopticon (c.f. ablations in the paper).
-The code for comparison with other models (c.f. evaluation section in the paper) will be released soon, stay tuned!
+The code for comparison with other models (c.f. evaluation section in the paper) can be found [here](https://github.com/geobreeze/geobreeze).

 The task configs are in `dinov2/configs/eval/` and the metric averages are defined in `dinov2/configs/defaults/wandb_averages.yaml`.